kunihiko-t/gatsby-starter-netlify-cms/src/pages/blog/2019-06-13-migrating-es6-redux-observable-boilerplate-to-typescript.md

 ---
 templateKey: blog-post
-title: Migrating ES6 redux-observable boilerplate to TypeScript & Hooks
+title: Migrate redux-observable boilerplate from ES6 to TypeScript & Hooks
 date: '2019-06-13T19:44:57+09:00'
 description: >-
-  This article is a note for migrating ES6 redux-observable-boilerplate to TypeScript
+  This article is a note for migrating old redux-observable-boilerplate to modern TypeScript & Hooks
 tags:
   - React
   - redux-observable